Dutchminister/CellularElysium/README.md

-# Project Name
+# Conways Game of Life ScreenSaver

 ## Description
-[Provide a brief description of your project here]
+Give life to your screensaver!

 ## Installation
 1. Install dependencies: